cchao2869/Engr3/CircuitPythonIntro.md

 ### Wiring
-Make an account with your Google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
-It's really easy!
-Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
 This assignment was really cool, and I'm finally starting to get a hang on Circuit Python.
 For the past few assignments, the following resources from AdaFruit have been especially helpful to translate from Arduino to Circuit Python: